ricmagno/safety_equipment/Reports/Report.md

 The amount, quality and variaty of the data collected impacts had a direct impact on the system accuracy.

-<a id="org0902fe2"></a>
+<a id="orgdacfe14"></a>

 ### Status at issue of Report 01

-The data collection has been restricted to data collecteDue to project inactivity and approaching that project delivery date.
+The data collection has been restricted to data collecte due to project inactivity and approaching that project delivery date.
 The data will now be artificially generated using one webcam, one hard-hat and 1 hight-vizibilty jacket/vest provided by Dr. Roohollah Kalatehjari on 20/01/2021.
 The recording area in use is WZ level 1.
 The approximate installation height of the camera will be 2.20m.
 The recording are will help the developer to prepare the required footages for the training phase.

+The *project manager* collected 4 videos containing footage of contruction sites, uploaded and shared (<https://www.dropbox.com/sh/d3uqcid7xkq8yog/AABPCOxROcyahOiHVtWs6YLNa?dl=0>) with *developer*.

 1. Resources